HimesGroup/BMIN503/README.md

 **Guest Lecturers:** <br>
 Elizabeth Grice, PhD <br>
 John Holmes, PhD <br>
-Rebecca Hubbard, PhD <br>
+Jesse Yenchih Hsu, PhD <br>
 Mengyuan Kan, PhD <br>
+Ari Klein, PhD <br>
 William La Cava, PhD <br>
 Jason Moore, PhD <br>
-Abeed Sarker, PhD <br>
+Erin Schnellinger, MS <br>
 Ryan Urbanowicz, PhD <br>
 Sherrie Xie, BS <br>

-**TA:** <br>
-Sherrie Xie, BS <br>
+**TAs:** <br>
+Erin Schnellinger, MS <br>
+Emma Zheng, MS <br>

 Time: Tuesday, Thursday 1:30-3:00pm <br>
-Location: 251 BRB <br>
+Location: B102 Richards <br>

 Office Hours: By appointment. <br>

 ### Expectations
 You are expected to attend all sessions of the course, read assigned chapters and articles prior to class (if/when assigned), participate during class sessions, and complete required exercises and the class project.
 This course requires use of a laptop computer, which you must bring to fully participate in lectures and scheduled lab activities.
 You must be familiar with this laptop and able to install free programs onto it.

 Grading: The course is graded on a letter grade basis, according to the following proportions:
 * 40% assignments (6 total)